ZetaKebab/quartz/index.md

 ## Goal

 The goal of this website is to be a synthesis of useful resources for my Japanese learning adventure.
 I want to have grammar points next to each other, independently of any "difficulty level", set up in a logical and consistent form.
-I don't want to have to open 5 pages to compare information, and I don't want a deep dive into a notion.
+I don't want to have to open five pages to compare information, and I don't want a deep dive into a notion.
 The goal is to be a reminder of the things I learn, rather than a way to learn.
 I want a few examples to grasp it, but I do not want to have ten of the same kind.
 And nothing quite fits for me!

 ## Sources